 Did You Know These 10 Interesting Seahorse Facts?

 Sea horses are amazing little creatures.
 They capture our imagination and also make a great art lesson.
-Here are 10 interesting facts about seahorses that you may not have known about them:
+Here are ten interesting facts about seahorses that you may not have known about them:

 - Once seahorses fall in love, they stay together for life.
 They are monogamous.

-- Seahorses are the only species in the world in which the males give birth.
+- Seahorses are the only species in the world in which males give birth.

 - Seahorses range in size from just 0.6 inches (1.5 centimeters) to 14 inches (35 centimeters) long.

-- Seahorses propel themselves though the water by using the small fin on their back.
+- Seahorses propel themselves through the water by using the small fin on their back.
 This fin flutters up to 35 times per second!

 - Seahorses like to eat all day long!
 They can eat 3,000 or more brine shrimp per day.